MianReplicate/Political-Flags/README.md

 # Introduction
 A mutator utilizing Mian's Custom Flags Framework which allows you to replace Eagle/Raven flags with political flags ranging from countries, to parties, to states, and more!

 This mutator is purely for entertainment (and is also just a template for my framework if im being honest).
-As such, PLEASE do not bring topics up to a real political level.
-It does not matter what is happening in the real world, ABSOLUTELY separate that from this.
-These are just goofy red pesky dudes fighting against other goofy blue pesky dudes after all.
+I do not mean for this to reflect any political related things happening in real life.
+In the end you are just fighting blocky people :0

+This adds about 50+ political related flags to the framework.

-There should also be no performance drain whatsoever with this mutator compared to other flag mutators.
-If you find that there is a significant change in performance, let me know in the issue tracker for the framework this mutator is dependent on.
+There should also be no significant performance drain with this mutator compared to other flag mutators.
+If you find that there is a significant change in performance, let me know in the issue tracker for the framework.

 More information about the framework this mutator is dependent on can be found [here](https://steamcommunity.com/sharedfiles/filedetails/?id=3385310995).